-In 2007, the Army Corps of Engineers conducted a Long-term Management 5-Year Review at Baywood Park Training Area FUDS to determine if the Institutional Controls and Public Education were still effective at minimizing explosives safety risks and remaining protective of human health, safety and the environment.
-At that time, no reports of munitions encounters in areas A, B, D, E, H and J were identified; however, data collected during the review suggest that residents and visitors of the area were not well-informed about potential munitions hazards.
+The first Recurring Review was conducted in 2007.
+The Army Corps of Engineers conducted a Long-term Management 5-Year Review at Baywood Park Training Area FUDS to determine if the Institutional Controls and Public Education were still effective at minimizing explosives safety risks and remaining protective of human health, safety and the environment.
+At that time, no reports of a munitions encounter in areas A, B, D, E, H and J were identified; however, data collected during the review suggest that residents and visitors of the area were not well-informed about potential munitions hazards.
 Based on the findings, the Army Corps of Engineers implemented the following activities: development of 3Rs of Explosive Safety training materials for schools, Montaña de Oro State Park, and local first responders; mailing of information regarding the Baywood Park Training Area FUDS and the 3Rs safety information to landowners; and distribution of site boundary information to local realtors and the San Luis Obispo County planning office.

 In 2012, a second Recurring Review was conducted to evaluate the continued effectiveness of the Institutional Controls, including the 2007 recommended outreach activities.
 The Army Corps of Engineers concluded that the Institutional Controls remain effective; however, ongoing outreach efforts are necessary to maintain effectiveness.